ronny-rentner/ultraimport/README.md

 **Is ultraimport supposed to replace the normal import statement?**

 No, not for now.
-The normal import statement will continue to exist to import 3rd party libraries. `ultraimport` is meant to import files whose locations you control because they are located relatively to some other files.
+You will continue to use the builtin import statements to import 3rd party libraries. `ultraimport` is meant to import files whose locations you control because they are located relatively to some other files.

 ## Installation